 Blazed (sawtooth) diffraction grating, with grating spacing d, blaze angle θB, and blaze wavelength λB.

-Diffraction Gratings Conventions
+Diffraction Grating Conventions

 In a spectrometer, the incoming wavefront approaches the grating at a fixed angle, θi.
 Depending on the wavelength, the grating diffracts incoming light by angle θm.
 Both angles are defined with respect to the grating surface normal.
 Constructive interference will occur when the following equation is true.